-- 盘外格局 or External Structure: This is actually just referring to the BaZi chart or Four Pillars that were used to generate the Qi Men Dun Jia chart.
-BaZi or Four Pillars is a forecasting technique on its own, but please do not forget that it’s still a time-keeping system at its core which is why you’ll always see it in other Chinese astrology techniques.
-We can use the BaZi chart that’s reflecting the time on the Qi Men chart to derive useful information.
+- 盘外格局 or External Structure: This is just referring to the BaZi chart or Four Pillars that were used to generate the Qi Men Dun Jia chart.
+BaZi, or Four Pillars, is a forecasting technique on its own, but please do not forget that it’s still a time-keeping system at its core, which is why you’ll always see it in other Chinese astrology techniques.
+We can use the BaZi chart that reflects the time on the Qi Men chart to derive useful information.

 Now, imagine the different parts of the charts stacked on top of each other, and this is what you get:

-What you’re looking at is supposed to be 3D but is presented in a 2D format which is actually fine.
-There’s no need for the chart to be a 3D chart to do what it’s supposed to do if you understand its building blocks of it.
+What you’re looking at is supposed to be 3D but is presented in a 2D format, which is fine.
+There’s no need for the chart to be a 3D chart to do what it’s supposed to if you understand its building blocks.

 How Is Qi Men Dun Jia Used?

-Newcomers to Qi Men Dun Jia don’t actually know what this technique does because how it is applied is very different from BaZi and Qi Men Dun Jia.
+Newcomers to Qi Men Dun Jia don’t actually know what this technique does because how it is applied is very different from BaZi and Zi Wei Dou Shu.

 As confounding as it sounds, Qi Men Dun Jia is no different from going to a temple to cast a divination lot (求签) or getting a tarot card reading.
 If you have a question in your mind, ask it, and the universe gives you a response.
 Qi Men Dun Jia is basically the Chinese version of divination, with tarot cards and horary astrology of Western astrology as some of its counterparts.
-Note that Qi Men Dun Jia is not the only Chinese divination method available – there is also 六壬 and 太乙。
+Note that Qi Men Dun Jia is not the only Chinese divination method available – there are also 六壬 and 太乙。